oliverselinger/failsafe-executor/README.md

 ## Monitoring the execution

-The result of each execution of tasks can be observed by subscribing a listener at the `FailsafeExecutor`:
+The each execution of a task can be observed by subscribing a listener at the `FailsafeExecutor`:

 ```java
 failsafeExecutor.subscribe(executionListener);
 ```

-The listener gets called at the end of the execution in an at least once manner.
-Depending on the outcome either `succeeded` or `failed` is called.
+The `registered` method gets called after task is persisted in database.
+At the end of the execution, depending on the outcome either `succeeded` or `failed` is called.

 ## Health check